 Debt management is one of several debt-relief options for those who are struggling to keep up with a growing pile of bills each month.
 When you sign up for a debt management plan, you pay a single company every month instead of all of your creditors individually.
 The debt management company then pays off your creditors for you, usually after negotiating lower interest rates and payments.

-The Simple Dollar’s Top Picks for Debt Management Companies
+The Top Debt Management Companies in 2020

 Like all debt-relief methods, debt management plans might not be suited for everyone, so it’s important to fully understand debt management to determine whether it’s right for you.
 Start the process by using this guide.
 I’ll provide a detailed description of debt management, and a deeper analysis later in this post.

 In this article, I’ll cover what debt management is, who might consider it, top alternatives to debt management, and how to avoid scams if you decide debt management is right for you.

 The Best Debt Management Companies